 - 1 apple, thinly sliced

 - 1 cup unsweetened soy or coconut milk

 - Add oats and return water to a boil.
 Then reduce heat and simmer for 5 minutes.
 Stir occasionally.

-- Add stevia or powdered monk fruit, dried cranberries, apple and cinnamon and stir to combine.
+- Add powdered monk fruit, dried cranberries, apple, and cinnamon.
+Stir to combine.